Regulatory actions for Feb. 14, 2024

 No Comments

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Efemoral, Nanox.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Avicanna, Biogen, Calcimedica, Candel, Crispr, Edgewise, Krystal, Lineage, Lykos, Rocket, Trawsfynydd.

 Briefs